Identity theft: Individual identity protection

 The acquisition of personal identifiers is made possible through serious breaches of privacy.
 For consumers, this is usually a result of them naively providing their personal information or login credentials to the identity thieves (e.g., in a phishing attack) but identity-related documents such as credit cards, bank statements, utility bills, checkbooks, etc. may also be physically stolen from vehicles, homes, offices, and not the least letterboxes, or directly from victims by pickpockets and bag snatchers.
 Guardianship of personal identifiers by consumers is the most common intervention strategy recommended by the US Federal Trade Commission, Canadian Phone Busters and most sites that address identity theft.
 Such organizations offer recommendations on how individuals can prevent their information from falling into the wrong hands.

 Identity theft can be partially mitigated by not identifying oneself unnecessarily (a form of information security control known as risk avoidance).
 This implies that organizations, IT systems, and procedures should not demand excessive amounts of personal information or credentials for identification and authentication.
 Requiring, storing, and processing personal identifiers (such as Social Security number, national identification number, driver's license number, credit card number, etc.) increases the risks of identity theft unless this valuable personal information is adequately secured at all times.
 Committing personal identifiers to memory is a sound practice that can reduce the risks of a would-be identity thief from obtaining these records.
 To help in remembering numbers such as social security numbers and credit card numbers, it is helpful to consider using mnemonic techniques or memory aids such as the mnemonic Major System.

 Identity thieves sometimes impersonate dead people, using personal information obtained from death notices, gravestones, and other sources to exploit delays between the death and the closure of the person's accounts, the inattentiveness of grieving families, and weaknesses in the processes for credit-checking.
 Such crimes may continue for some time until the deceased's families or the authorities notice and react to anomalies.

-In recent years, commercial identity theft protection/insurance services have become available in many countries.
-These services purport to help protect the individual from identity theft or help detect that identity theft has occurred in exchange for a monthly or annual membership fee or premium.
-The services typically work either by setting fraud alerts on the individual's credit files with the three major credit bureaus or by setting up credit report monitoring with the credit bureau.
+In the mid-2000s, commercial identity theft protection/insurance services have become available.
+These services purport to help protect the individual from identity theft, or help detect that identity theft has occurred, in exchange for a monthly fee.
+The services may include setting fraud alerts on the individual's credit files with the three major credit bureaus or setting up credit report monitoring with credit bureaus, which are also available for free.
 While identity theft protection/insurance services have been heavily marketed, their value has been called into question.